The Interpersonal Skills Needed for Charity Work

-While the majority of charities continue to work remotely, we’ve all come to realise that effective communication has never been so important.
-Of course it’s now conducted mainly online and via various teleconferencing tools, but the same interpersonal skills apply.
+With nearly half of charities now working remotely at least some of the time, we’ve all come to realise that effective communication has never been so important.
+The same interpersonal skills apply over video calls and email as they do face-to-face.
 And all charities place a high value on these.
-But what are the key interpersonal skills to develop and how can you showcase yours to a prospective employer?
+But what are the key interpersonal skills needed for charity work and how can you showcase yours to a potential employer?

 Strong teamwork skills are highly valued by many employers, but in the charity sector they’re arguably even more important.
-This is because the sector faces a range of unique challenges, including having to adapt to frequent changes in government policy and the need to take into account the views of trustees, employees and volunteers who often have strong, passionate views.
+The sector faces a range of unique challenges, including having to adapt to frequent changes in government policy and the need to take into account the views of trustees, employees and volunteers who often have strong, passionate views.
 Charities are also particularly impacted by resource scarcity.

 An important element of teamwork is reliability.
 You want to be a reliable team member so that your co-workers can trust you to deliver projects on time and on budget and to complete the tasks that you’ve set out to do.
 Sticking to deadlines will help you gain your colleagues’ trust.

-Active listening also comes hand in hand with teamwork.
-Always ask questions for clarification, help your colleagues build on ideas that they put forward in meetings, and be prepared to change your perspective on a given project, even if you feel strongly about something.
+Active listening also comes hand-in-hand with teamwork.
+Always ask questions for clarification, help your colleagues build on ideas that they put forward in meetings, and prepare to change your perspective on a given project, even if you feel strongly about something.

-Leadership is part of this sector’s DNA.
+Leadership is definitely one of the top skills needed for charity work―it’s part of the charity sector’s DNA.
 Think about all the changes made by grassroots self-starters, campaigners and change-makers in this industry.
-That’s why you’ll want to give prominence to those skills.
 Any situation involving organising and guiding others towards a common goal requires good leadership.

 There has been an increasing focus on leaders in the public and private sectors learning from each other and sharing ideas.
-There are naturally differences in the regulatory, funding, and strategic challenges, but, as the NCVO observes, business skills of private sector leaders can help develop innovative fundraising streams and digital solutions.
+There are naturally differences in the regulatory, funding, and strategic challenges, but the business skills of private sector leaders can help develop innovative fundraising streams and digital solutions.

-Empathy is another key interpersonal skill.
-Often referred to as ‘emotional intelligence,’ it plays a big part in creating a pleasant working environment.
-It’s more important than ever before in the current pandemic climate, where uncertainty permeates the lives of so many people.
-When we conducted a survey with did with our recruiters, we found that It’s one of the key transferable skills they look for in candidates wanting to move into the sector.
-This Is largely because you’ll need empathy for the cause that your charity supports, but also the ability to understand others who are in need so that you can work with them in a sensitive way.
-You’ll do best in our sector If you’re an empathetic person ready to learn from the life experiences of others, which might be very different to your own.
+Empathy is another key interpersonal skill needed for charity work.
+Often referred to as ‘emotional intelligence,’ empathy plays a big part in creating a pleasant working environment.
+You’ll need it for the cause that your charity supports, but also the ability to understand others who are in need so that you can work with them in a sensitive way.
+You’ll do best in our sector if you’re an empathetic person ready to learn from the life experiences of others, which might be very different from your own.

-Empathy applies to all roles in the workplace, but is particularly important if you’re a team leader.
-An empathic leadership style can make everyone feel like a team and increase productivity, morale and loyalty.
+Empathy applies to all roles in the workplace but is particularly important if you’re a team leader.
+An empathic leadership style can increase productivity, morale and loyalty.
 As an empathetic manager, you’ll know that success is only reached through and with people.
 Therefore, an attitude of openness towards understanding of the feelings and emotions of your team members will be highly valued.

 4. Conflict resolution

-Some level of conflict in the workplace is inevitable and in particular cases, it can even be positive, such as a healthy amount of competition between team members to reach goals.
-But negative conflict, which might include bullying, can harm your colleagues and undermine teamworking.
+Some level of conflict in the workplace is inevitable and, in particular cases, it can even be positive, such as a healthy amount of competition between team members to reach goals.
+But negative conflict can harm your colleagues and weaken teamworking.

 5. Giving and receiving feedback